 In retrospect, I can say that each foster home presented a new set of challenges with some traumatic experiences that no child should ever have to face.
 With this, there were also challenges that didn’t make it any easier.
 There was the challenge to adapt to new surroundings, to bond with new parents and siblings, to adjust to new school settings, to fit in, have purpose and more.

 I became as the caterpillar, trapped within the cocoon.
-As a former foster child, there was a hunger and thirst for love, a longing to be accepted, and a desire to be understood.
+There was a hunger and thirst for love, a longing to be accepted, and a desire to be understood.
 Who nourishes the soul, the spirit, and the mind?
-Who holds the hand of this little girl and tells her, she’s going to be okay?
+Who holds the hand of the little girl and tells her, she’s going to be okay?

 Black Butterfly speaks to daily realities that foster children or youth-in -crisis may experience.
 The poetry and prose speaks to the silence and gives voice to the child when voice becomes lost among the political process.
 As a former foster child, it is my belief that the overall plan for emotional health should incorporate supports that positively influence social and emotional development.

 I am thankful to have had a foster mother that encouraged this completeness.
 Today, I give back by encouraging others to overcome trauma and fulfill their purpose; for we are no longer caterpillars trapped within a cocoon.
 We are butterflies!